The F# guide provides many resources to learn the F# language.

 What is F# describes what the F# language is and what programming in it is like, with short code samples.
 This is recommended if you are new to F#.

 Tour of F# gives an overview of major language features with lots of code samples.
-This is recommended if you are new to F# and want to get a feel for how the language works.
+This is recommended if you are interested in seeing core F# features in action.

-Get started with F# in Visual Studio if you're on Windows and want the full Visual Studio IDE (Integraded Development Environment) experience.
+Get started with F# in Visual Studio if you're on Windows and want the full Visual Studio IDE (Integrated Development Environment) experience.

 Get started with F# in Visual Studio for Mac if you're on macOS and want to use a Visual Studio IDE.

 Get Started with F# in Visual Studio Code if you want a lightweight, cross-platform, and feature-packed IDE experience.

 Get started with F# with the .NET Core CLI if you want to use command-line tools.

 Get started with F# and Xamarin for mobile programming with F#.

 F# for Azure Notebooks is a tutorial for learning F# in a free, hosted Jupyter Notebook.

 F# Language Reference is the official, comprehensive reference for all F# language features.
 Each article explains the syntax and shows code samples.
 You can use the filter bar in the table of contents to find specific articles.